-Our common stock has been approved for listing on the New York Stock Exchange, subject to official notice of issuance, under the trading symbol "CHMI."
+We have applied to list our common stock on the New York Stock Exchange under the trading symbol "CHMI."

 Other than as described below, there are no past or current material relationships between the underwriters or their affiliates and us.
 Upon completion of this offering or shortly thereafter, we expect to have entered into master repurchase agreements with certain of the underwriters, including Barclays Capital Inc., Morgan Stanley & Co.
 LLC, Citigroup Global Markets Inc. and UBS Securities LLC, or their affiliates, pursuant to which these underwriters or their affiliates may receive customary fees and expenses.
 Certain of the underwriters, including Barclays Capital Inc., Morgan Stanley & Co.
 LLC, Citigroup Global Markets Inc. and UBS Securities LLC, or their affiliates also maintain warehouse facilities with Freedom Mortgage.
 In addition, certain of the underwriters, including Barclays Capital Inc. and Morgan Stanley & Co.
 LLC, or their affiliates currently engage in trading activities with Freedom Mortgage, and in the future may be lenders under one or more repurchase agreements or may be lenders to, or counterparties in securities, derivatives and other trading activities with us or Freedom Mortgage.
 The underwriters and their affiliates may in the future engage in investment banking, lending and other commercial dealings in the ordinary course of business with us or Freedom Mortgage.
 They would receive customary fees and commissions for these services.